-I currently work my studio in the beautiful Horowhenua region of New Zealand.
-Colour is a predominant part of my work which extends to acrylic, oils, pastels, ink and watercolour.
-I enjoy charcol drawing and tonal painting studies.
-Amongst my art influences over the years have been: the flower and plant studies of American Pop Artist Jim Dine, and Georgia O’Keefe, the landscapes of Constable, Turner, and the painting styles of the Impressionist painters; Vincent van Gogh, Cezanne, Henri de Toulouse-Lautrec and Gustav Klimt.
-My work is sometimes decorative in nature using the landscape and the human form as a vehicle to celebrate the use of full colour and bold rhythmical line, as well as monochromatic work.
+I currently work from my studio in the beautiful Horowhenua region of New Zealand.
+Colour is a dominant part of my work which extends to acrylic, oil, pastel, ink and watercolour.
+My paintings are reflective of my pastel work, and use the brush as an implement to draw my paint onto the canvas.
+I also enjoy charcoal drawing and tonal painting studies.
+Amongst my art influences over the years have been the flower and plant studies of American Pop Artist Jim Dine, and Georgia O’Keefe, the landscapes of Constable and Turner, and the painting styles of the Impressionist painters; Vincent van Gogh, Cezanne, Henri de Toulouse-Lautrec I also love the Art Nouveau period especially the work of Gustav Klimt.
+My work is sometimes decorative in nature using the landscape, human form and nature as vehicles to celebrate the use of colour and bold rhythmical line.

 ‘Art in the Park’ Levin – 2018